gmarino2048/AGD_Project/CONTRIBUTING.md

 need time to be able to help you out.
 Also, be sure to thank the person who takes your request.

+Also, if you decide to take a help request, be sure to comment on the issue to let everyone else know that you're working on it.

+### Submitting a Feature Suggestion

+There is no right way to submit a feature, but if you have any implementation ideas or other suggestions, be sure to leave them in the comment section of the issue.

+If you're implementing a feature, you can always ask questions on the idea or feature using the comments section on the issue.
+The person who initially submitted the feature request should then do their best to answer your questions.

+If you don't think the feature should be implemented, make sure that you say so in the comments of the issue.
+Any feature that doesn't get implemented must have a comment saying that the feature was not implemented.

 ## Projects

 ## Naming Conventions